clarkgrubb/home/README.rst

 In Windows terminology, the home directory is called the *user profile folder*.

-DOS did not have a home directory, and Windows 95 had a single ``C:\My Documents directory``.
+DOS did not have a home directory, and Windows 95 had a single ``C:\My Documents`` directory.

 Windows NT was the first multiuser version of Windows.
 It put user profile folders in ``C:\WINNT\Profiles``.
 Windows XP put them in ``C:\Documents and Settings``.
 Since Windows Vista they have been in ``C:\Users``.